Q: How can I help my child find relief from a poison ivy rash?

 Several creams, such as IvyBlock and Stokogard, claim to prevent poison ivy rashes.
 These clay-based creams can prevent the oil from reaching the skin, but they must be reapplied as often as every hour.

 Dr. Jennifer Alvarez is a pediatrician at Erlanger Bledsoe Internal Medicine & Pediatrics.
 She specializes in comprehensive care for the youngest members of your family, providing services ranging from physical exams to acute care and treatment of chronic childhood illnesses.
-To schedule an appointment for your child with Dr. Alvarez, call 423-778-2564.
+If your child has a severe rash or fever associated with poison ivy contact, notify your pediatrician immediately.
+If you don’t have a pediatrician, find one here.